zeriyu/fansub-guide/README.md

 ## Muxing and Demuxing

+### Theory

-- __Theory__: For muxing, the idea is to take multiple discrete files (video, audio, subtitles, fonts) and merge them together into a single file for playback.
+For muxing, the idea is to take multiple discrete files (video, audio, subtitles, fonts) and merge them together into a single file for playback.
 For demuxing, the idea is to take one file that contains multiple streams and extract out at least one of them.

-- Muxing typically means shortening, lengthening or delaying streams for syncing.
+Muxing typically means shortening, lengthening or delaying streams for syncing.
 Shortening and delaying are compatible with stream copying techniques.
 However, any lengthening or modifications done mid-stream will typically require transcoding the entire stream.
 Thus, the two tasks (encoding and muxing) overlap somewhat.

-- Demuxing is usually necessary to obtain sources to work from and can be thought of as part of Capping.
+Demuxing is usually necessary to obtain sources to work from and can be thought of as part of Capping.
 - The typical containers used are either [Matroska](//www.matroska.org/technical/whatis/index.html) (.mkv) with softsubs, fonts and possibly multiple audio streams, or standard MPEG-4 (.mp4) containers with hardsubs and a single audio stream.
 - __Muxing tools__:
 - FFMPEG: